Missy Malone: Modelling

 Malone has featured in Bizarre magazine, Practical Photography, Borne Magazine, Alternative Magazine, ScotsGay, Custom Car Magazine, Kustom Magazine, I-ON Edinburgh Magazine, Shimmy Magazine, The List magazine, Pinstriping and Kustom Graphics Magazine, One and Milkcow Magazine.
 She has also been on the cover of The List, Burlesque Magazine, Leither, Fools in print and Civvy Street.

 Newspaper features include: The Sun, Metro, The Scotsman, The Herald, The Evening News, Glasgow Evening Times, and The Courier.

 She has promoted and been the face of brands such as Buttress and Snatch, Vivien of Holloway, Toxico, Clutterfly Jewellery, What Katie Did, Lily Lo Lo Mineral cosmetics, Vintage Lime, Olympus cameras, Xbox game "Battlestations Midway" and "Battlestations Pacific".
 Missy is also signed up to Stolen Model Agency.

-Malone has also been painted by many artists including famed low-brow artist Vince Ray.
+Malone has also been painted by artists that include low-brow artist Vince Ray.